AndreyGorbatyuk/DNS-Sentinel/TEST_FAILURE_REPORT.md

    - **Fix:** Review weighted aggregation formula and confidence calculation

 ### Medium Priority
-4. **reputation-calculator.test.ts** - 4 failures with reputation scoring and caching
-   - **Impact:** Reputation scores may be inaccurate, cache not updating
-   - **Fix:** Review reputation aggregation and cache update logic
+*(none - reputation-calculator now passing)*

 ---

 ## Recommendations

-1. ~~**Fix chrome.storage mock first**~~ - ✅ **COMPLETED** - domain-statistics tests now passing
-2. **Review risk aggregation algorithm** - The 0.5 default value suggests a fallback is being used incorrectly
+1. **Review risk aggregation algorithm** - The 0.5 default value suggests a fallback is being used incorrectly
-3. **Adjust test expectations or algorithm** - Some test expectations may be too strict, or the algorithms need calibration
+2. **Adjust test expectations or algorithm** - Some test expectations may be too strict, or the algorithms need calibration
-4. **Add integration tests** - Current unit tests may not catch integration issues between components
+3. **Add integration tests** - Current unit tests may not catch integration issues between components

 ---